marckhouzam/test-acc-tanzu-cli/docs/tanzu_accelerator_update.md

   -n, --namespace string      namespace for accelerator system (default "accelerator-system")
-      --reconcile             trigger a reconciliation including the associated GitRepository resource --secret-ref string     name of secret containing credentials for private Git or image repository --source-image string   name of the source image for the accelerator fragment --tags strings          tags that can be used to search for accelerators
+      --reconcile             trigger a reconciliation including the associated GitRepository resource --secret-ref string     name of secret containing credentials for private Git or image repository --source-image string   name of the source image for the accelerator --tags strings          tags that can be used to search for accelerators
 ```